 How to Make Slutty Brownies

 *Note that the bake time is long.
-These brownies are very thick – so they’ll need to bake for about 50 minutes.
+These brownies are very thick – so they’ll need to bake for about 35-45 minutes depending on how gooey you like your brownies.
+Mine baked for 38 minutes.
 They’ll be done when an inserted toothpick comes out clean or with a few damp crumbs.
 If you give the pan a gentle nudge and you can see the middle of the brownies really wobbling – they aren’t done yet.

 Pro Tip: Make sure to let the brownies cool fully before slicing.
 Otherwise, you’ll have a bit of a mess.
 They will need to cool for about 4 hours (minimum) for easy, clean slicing.
 Waiting for the brownies to cool is definitely the hardest part of making this recipe!

 The recipe below is for a 9×13 inch pan.
-It can easily be halved and made in an 8×8 or 9×9 inch pan.
-The bake time will be about the same.
+It can easily be halved and made in an 8×8.
+The bake time will be slightly shorter – about 32-37 minutes.
+Note that there is not quite enough batter to half the recipe and make it in a 9×9 inch (23×23 cm) pan.

 And if you love these chocolate chip cookie Oreo brownies – why not try: